-How do I know if I am a candidate for Laser Therapy?
+How do I know if I am a candidate for Tri-wave Laser Therapy?

-If you suffer from any chronic pain or medical conditions, have suffered an acute injury, just want to improve recovery or are focused on prevention and wellness, laser therapy will benefit you.
-Laser therapy is recommended for any patient with inflammation, pain or both.
-The best way to determine how you could improve your life with Laser Therapy is to schedule your consultation with our trained professionals at Re-new today.
+If you suffer from any chronic pain or medical conditions, have suffered an acute injury, just want to improve recovery, or are focused on prevention and wellness, laser therapy will benefit you.
+Tri-wave Laser therapy is recommended for any patient with inflammation, pain, or both.
+The best way to determine how you could improve your life with Tri-wave Laser Therapy is to schedule your consultation with our trained professionals at Re-new today.

 How long does a treatment take?

-Depending on the condition, treatment times typically last only 5-10 minutes, but larger body area or multiple treatment sites may require a little more time
+Depending on the condition, treatment times typically take only 5-10 minutes, but larger body area or multiple treatment sites may require a little more time

 Does treatment hurt?

 Absolutely not!
 Most patients experience a warm, often soothing sensation, during treatment.